marvintv/uber-next/README.md

 - Map is provided by Mapbox API
 - Ride Selection page
 - User is directed to a page where they can enter in a pickup/dropoff location
 - Calculates ride fares based on locations entered by user.
-User has options to select on which type of ride they want.
+User has options to select on which type of ride they want to proceed with.